davidkhala/AI/dify/knowledge/README.md

 - Notion and website data source cannot be used after provision.
   - solution:　convert this dataset to pipeline mode

 Text search bar for finding a document is case-sensitive to your query

+name is not unique: different documents can have same name